evolbioinfo/booster-web/webapp/templates/help.md

 ### Whole phylogenetic analysis

-If you do not have reference and bootstrap trees already computed, you may just submit an alignment file to the [run](/new) input form (may be gzipped), in the "input sequence" field.
+If you do not have reference and bootstrap tree files, you can submit a multiple alignment to the [run](/new) input form (Fasta, Phylip or Nexus format, may be gzipped), in the "input sequence" field.
-The alignment file may be in Fasta, Phylip or Nexus format.

-In that case, you may choose between two workflows to run:
+In that case, you can choose the workflow to run:
-1. PhyML-SMS;
-2. FastTree.
+1. PhyML-SMS (for small/medium dataset);
+2. FastTree (for larger datasets).

 These two workflows are installed and launched on the Instut Pasteur [Galaxy](https://galaxy.pasteur.fr/) server.

 They constist of the following steps: